 -

 Educate Others: Raising awareness about the plight of cheetahs is crucial for garnering support for their conservation.
 Share information about cheetahs with your friends, family, and colleagues.
 Use social media to spread awareness and encourage others to take action.
-Educational initiatives can inspire positive change and foster a sense of responsibility towards protecting these magnificent animals.
+Educational initiatives can inspire positive change and grow a sense of responsibility towards protecting these magnificent animals.

 -